 How Long Will It Take to Get White Teeth with Alternative to Bleaching?

-As you can see, each of the above whitening tools provides whiter teeth across a longer time span compared to professional bleaching at a dentist’s office.
-But don’t let this dissuade you, or attract you to the bleaching method.
+As you can see, each of the above whitening tools provides brighter teeth across a longer time span compared to professional bleaching at a dentist’s office - see 'Teeth Whitening Pens vs Strips vs Bleaching' article - but don’t let this dissuade you, or attract you to the bleaching method (see also whether teeth whitening strips work and whether whitening strips are bad for your teeth).

-Your whitening results will appear much faster and cause a far whiter smile than you might expect with natural ingredients!
+Your whitening results will appear much faster and cause a far whiter smile than you might expect with natural ingredients.
+Nonetheless, you will still have to pay attention to what to eat after teeth whitening, as you'd want best possible results.

-Using a whitening pen, whitening toothpaste, and whitening mouthwash will undoubtedly make your teeth look whiter and healthier on the order of a couple of weeks to a month.
+Using a teeth whitening pen, whitening toothpaste, and whitening mouthwash will undoubtedly make your teeth look whiter and healthier on the order of a couple of weeks to a month.
+Also, check out how much teeth whitening will cost.

 True, that’s still not quite as fast as what bleaching can provide.
 But, using these alternative whitening methods will give you the same dazzling smile without you having to worry about the whitening effect not taking to your teeth or possibly causing cavity issues later on.